-- 5) Wherever required by reason of topography, subsoil or the need for adequate sewage area, the Planning Board may require a larger lot size. - 6) The conversion of a dwelling unit to either a business or more than two dwelling units will require full compliance with State regulations and applicable sections of this ordinance.
-Conversion of a business unit to multiple or other uses may require a site plan.
-A site plan must be reviewed and approved by the Planning Board prior to the start of any such conversion. - 7) Home businesses are permitted and require full compliance with applicable sections of this ordinance. - 8) Bed and Breakfast establishments may be permitted.
-A site plan must be submitted to and approved by the Planning Board - 2.
-Conservation District - a.
+- 7) Home businesses are permitted and require full compliance with applicable sections of this radiance. - 8) Bed and Breakfast establishments may be permitted.
+A site plan must be submitted to and approved by the Planning Board.

+2. Conservation District

+a.
 This district contains all land within the town boundaries which is above twelve hundred (1200) feet in elevation.
-See page 6 for a diagram of this district.
+See page 3 for a diagram of this district.
 This land is valuable for its open space, forest resources, recreational opportunities, and scenery.
+This land is generally not well suited for development due to its slope, soil conditions and inaccessibility.

+b.
+Provisions:

+- 1) Based on the merits of site-specific conditions, development is allowed for units, forestry, and agriculture. - 2) Each lot shall be a minimum of five (5) buildable acres.
+Each dwelling unit shall require minimum of five (5) buildable acres. - 3) Each lot shall have a minimum contiguous frontage of 400 feet. - 4) Commercial or industrial establishments are not allowed in the conservation district - 5) Cluster residential development may be permitted in accordance with Article III, Section J.

+3. Residential Rural District

+a.
+This district included all lands not within Residential Business and Conservation Districts.
+See page 4 for a diagram of this district.

+b.
+Provisions:
-This land is generally not well suited for development due to its slope, soil conditions and inaccessibility. - b.
-Provisions: - 1) Based on the merits of site specific conditions, development is allowed for units, forestry, and agriculture. - Each lot shall be a minimum of five (5) buildable acres.
-Each dwelling unit shall require a minimum of five (5) buildable acres. - 3) Each lot shall have a minimum contiguous frontage of 400 feet. - 4) Commercial or industrial establishments are not allowed in the conservation district. - 5) Cluster residential development may be permitted in accordance with Article III, Section J. - 3.
-Residential Rural District - a.
-This district includes all lands not within the Residential Business and Conservation Districts.
-See page 7 for a diagram of this district. - b.
-Provisions: - Each lot shall be a minimum of two (2) buildable acres.
-Each dwelling unit shall require a minimum of two (2) buildable acres.
-No more than one dwelling unit shall be allowed per lot, except that one accessory dwelling unit may be allowed on the same lot by special exception. - 2) Each lot shall have a minimum contiguous frontage of 250 feet. - 3) Home businesses are permitted and require full compliance with applicable sections of this ordinance.
-Use of an accessory building may be permitted for home business use upon site plan approval.

-- 4) Commercial or industrial establishments may be permitted within the residential rural district by special exception only.
+- 1) Each lot shall be a minimum of two (2) buildable acres.
+Each dwelling unit shall require a minimum shall require a minimum of two (2) buildable acres.
+No more than one dwelling unit shall be allowed per lot, except that one accessory dwelling unit may be allowed on the same lot by special exception. - 2) Each lot shall have a minimum contiguous frontage of 250 feet. - Home businesses are permitted and require full compliance with applicable sections of this ordinance.
+Use of an accessory building may be permitted for home business use upon site plan approval. - 4) Commercial or industrial establishments may be permitted within the residential rural district by special exception only.
 Review and approval of a site plan by the Planning Board is required. - 5) Cluster residential development may be permitted in accordance with Article III, Section J. - 6) Bed and Breakfast establishments may be permitted.
-A Site Plan must be submitted and approved by the Planning Board. - 7) The conversion of a dwelling unit to either a business or more than two dwelling units will require full compliance with State regulations and applicable sections of this ordinance. - 8) Conversion of a business unit to multiple or other uses may require a site plan. - 4.
-Historic District
+A Site Plan must be submitted and approved by the Planning Board.

+- 7) The conversion of a dwelling unit to either a business or more than two dwelling units will require full compliance with State regulations and applicable sections of this ordinance. - 8) Conversion of business unit to multiple or other uses may require a site plan.

+4. Historic District

-Purpose: To provide a Historic District Overlay for Map 6, Lot 117, commonly known as Old Bradford Center.
+Purpose: To provide a Historic District Overlay for Map 6 Lot 117, commonly known as Old Bradford Center.